Multitenant SaaS apps on SAP BTP using CAP? Tried-and-True! – The Advanced Version

 Hello and welcome again to the third part of the blog post series on building your own multitenant SaaS application on SAP BTP using CAP.
-The third blog post of the series will summarize the Advanced Scope.
+The third blog post of the series will summarize the Advanced Version.

-You will first grasp the scenario and the advanced scope requirements for this SaaS application from the SAP sample partner, CaveStone.
+You will first grasp the scenario and the advanced version requirements for this SaaS application from the SAP sample partner, CaveStone.
 You will then see the architectural solution diagram before moving on to the solution’s implementation overview.

 Scenario & Requirements

-In this scenario our SAP Partner, has successfully completed and deployed the basic scope, then they decided to take their solution to the next step.
+In this scenario our SAP Partner, has successfully completed and deployed the basic version, then they decided to take their solution to the next step.
 Of course, the next step has its own requirements.
-In addition to the basic scope, the necessity of implementing the following requirements was determined because of the analysis.
+In addition to the basic version, the necessity of implementing the following requirements was determined because of the analysis.
 At the end there are only three additional requirements this time as described below.

 - Having a central identity provider (IDP) for SaaS provider that is highly configurable